t-regx/t-regx.github.io/docs/match-for-first.md

 ### `orReturn()`

-If match is not found, it returns a default value.
+If a match is not found, it returns a default value.

 ```php
 $s = pattern('[0-9]+')->match("I'm a dog")